 Thus the primary course goal is to teach you what it is to be a director.
 You will gain an understanding of the legal, financial, managerial and behavioral issues with which directors must contend to be effective.
 When you enter a boardroom in the future, you will do so with a framework for understanding the complex dynamics among directors, executives, and their shareholders.
 You will also have an understanding of key elements of the work boards must do including, strategic reviews, selecting, evaluating and compensating CEOs and other senior executives, director selection, managing top executive succession and dealing with various corporate crises.
 You will also gain an appreciation of the costs and rewards of board service.

 A related goal is to acquaint you with the broader corporate governance systems in the U.S. and other major countries.
 The term corporate governance system refers to the institutional system of stock markets, government regulatory agencies, professional firms, as well as boards which are expected to oversee corporate activities on behalf of shareholders and the public.
 From this perspective, the course will provide you with an understanding of the reasons there have been so many corporate and financial failures and scandals in recent years.
 We shall also discuss the changes in boardroom processes which are being undertaken in the hope of preventing such problems in the future.

-While the primary focus will be on U.S. public companies, we shall also devote time to consider these same issues in other countries but also in the governance of private companies, e.g. private equity, venture capital backed enterprises, family-owned and also non-profit organizations.
+While the primary focus will be on U.S. public companies, we shall also devote time to consider these same issues in other countries and also in the governance of private companies, e.g. private equity, venture capital backed enterprises, family-owned and also non-profit organizations.
 Nonprofit boards may, in fact, be where many Harvard graduates will begin their board service!